hashgraph/hedera-improvement-proposal/HIP/hip-0000-Wallet Connect Standard.md

 ## Abstract

-This specification proposes a method for daps to send (yet-to-be-signed) transactions to (browser based) wallets for users to sign.
-Once a user authorizes a transaction it is send back to the applicaion where it can be submitted to the network.
+This specification proposes a method for dApps to send (yet-to-be-signed) transactions to (browser based) wallets for users to sign.
+Once a user authorizes a transaction it is send back to the application where it can then be submitted to the network by the dApp.

-Since the signed transactions are submitted to the network (via the Hedera API) by the decentralized applications, this preposal does not require any new endpoints in from the Hedera API.
+Since the signed transactions are submitted to the network by the decentralized application, this proposal does not require any new Hedera API endpoints.

-The preposed solutions introduces a simple new module used to send and recieve transaction data before they are submitted to the Hedera publilc network.
+The proposed solution introduces a javascript module used to send and receive and sign transaction data before they are submitted to the Hedera publilc network.

 ## Motivation